What is Confirmation?

 When scheduled to acolyte, please arrive 10 minutes before the start of the service.

 For Traditional services, acolytes will wear a robe and assist the Elder with lighting and extinguishing candles.
 In Contemporary services, acolytes help the Worship Assistant with offering and communion dismissal.
 Dress appropriately!
 Dress pants and skirts with dress shoes are preferred (shorts, jeans, sneakers and flip-flop sandals are not appropriate).

 BLAST stands for Belonging, Learning, And Serving Together.
 BLAST includes fun and energetic opportunities for our Confirmands to build relationships.
 Events include a meal, games, group building activities, and various service projects at Our Shepherd and in the Avon community.
-BLAST events for the 2018-2019 school year will take place on the second Sunday of every month, August through May, from 12-2pm.
+BLAST events will take place on the second Sunday of every month, August through May, from 12 - 2pm.
 Parents are needed to help organize events, meals, drive, and interact with students during the events.